-By replacing high-calorie drinks or alcoholic beverages with plain or sparkling water, you can automatically reduce your daily calorie intake by a significant amount.
+By replacing high-calorie sugary drinks with plain or sparkling water, you can automatically reduce your daily calorie intake by a significant amount.

 You may not realize it, but many everyday beverages contain well over 150 calories per can or bottle.

-Here are just few you may recognize or even find in your fridge!
+Here are just a few you may recognize or even find in your fridge!

 - 20 oz Coca-Cola bottle: 240 calories

 - 281 ml Starbucks frappuccino mocha coffee drink: 180 calories

 - 16 oz Snapple Peach Tea: 160 calories